 Institutions are key for providing good management of natural resources.
 The rent they bring is negotiated with more strength, avoiding bad deals.
 The political stability ensures a peaceful repartition of the oil money among the political class – do not interpret it as “among the people” – and allows the construction of a long-term vision.
 Although the Arabic peninsula has also suffered the British domination, as did half of the African continent, Qatar has been governed by the same political system for more than 150 years.
 Saudi Arabia is dominated by the Saudi family since half of the 18th century.
 These countries kept their own language and religion, and their statuses of the protectorate in many cases allowed a “softer” kind of domination (which could still be harsh at some point).

 Institutions first, resources second

 Some countries entered a vicious circle: political instability led to resources mismanagement, which fuelled corruption and neo-patrimonialism practices, which themselves fostered political instability.
 This brought theorists like Auty to define a “resource curse” (1993) that could threaten African (but also Latin American) countries, the poorest and most violent ones often being the most endowed, such as the Central African Republic or the two Congos.

-Nearly sixty years after most of African independence, institutions are slowly getting better.
+Nearly sixty years after most of the African independence, institutions are slowly getting better.
 They start to “matter” (Cheeseman, 2018) in political life: parliaments are no longer considered as rubber-stamping organs, supreme courts block allegedly fraudulent elections in countries like Kenya and the press as multi-partyism are free and legal since the wave of democratization that occurred in the 1990s.
 These are the symbols of institutions that could be more prone to strategically manage natural resources.
 Nevertheless, considering resources as such is actually misleading regarding how countries develop: the mainstream path of developed capitalist countries showed actually involves more resources than natural ones.
 European countries are quite deprived of such resources and acquired their development through industry and technical and organizational innovations.

 More strategy required